 The Codes provide an orderly framework within which takeover, merger, privatisation and share buy-back activities take place.
 While having no force of law, the Codes represent a consensus of opinion among Hong Kong market participants and the SFC regarding standards of commercial conduct and behaviour considered acceptable for takeovers and mergers, privatisations and share buy-backs.
 The Codes are framed in non-technical language where possible.

 - companies with a primary listing of their equity securities in Hong Kong; and

 - real estate investment trusts with a primary listing of their units in Hong Kong.

 Click here for a list of secondary listed companies in Hong Kong that are not subject to the Codes.

-To find out more about takeovers and mergers related matters, please select topics from the left navigation.
+To find out more about matters related to takeovers and mergers, please select topics from the navigation bar on the left.